-There are active faults across the Bay of Plenty that have the potential to cause widespread earthquake damage.
-The 1987 Edgecumbe earthquake was the largest event in the Bay of Plenty in recent times and at the time it was not a known fault.
+Faulting and earthquake activity has the potential to cause community disruption to the wider Bay of Plenty rohe.
+This may be as result of ground deformation, severe shaking, infrastructure damage, and mass movements or landslides from the resultant shaking.
+The 1987 Edgecumbe earthquake was the largest event in the Bay of Plenty in recent times, although at the time it was not a known fault.

 Offshore, the Hikurangi subduction zone, where the Pacific and Australian tectonic plates meet off the East of the North Island, presents two hazards: earthquake and tsunami.
-This subduction zone has the potential to cause large earthquakes that would result in significant earthquake shaking and substantial tsunami waves across our rohe and much of New Zealand's coast line.
+This subduction zone has the potential to cause large earthquakes that would result in significant earthquake shaking and substantial tsunami waves across our rohe and much of New Zealand's eastern coastline.

 Also in the ocean, the Tonga Kermadec Trench, is an 800km subduction zone to the north of New Zealand that can produce large earthquakes up to magnitude 9 (severe to violent).
-Such an earthquake could cause tsunami that would pose significant risk to the Bay of Plenty.
+Both of these subduction zones are capable of producing earthquakes and tsunami that would have catastrophic effects on the Bay of Plenty, our communities and the wider motu.

-As well as these nearby tsunami sources the Bay of Plenty is also at risk from distant source tsunami, for example those generated off the coast of the Americas.
-While these distant source tsunami might be smaller than those generated locally, they still pose a significant risk to our coast lines.
+As well as these nearby tsunami sources, the Bay of Plenty is also at risk from distant source tsunami, for example those generated off the coast of the Americas.
+While these distant source tsunamis might be smaller than those generated locally, they still pose a significant risk to our coastlines.